Definition of BACKLOG

 Burn the first slowly and the second quickly.

-The Team Backlog contains user and enabler stories that originate from the program backlog, as well as stories that arise locally from the team’s specific context.
-It can contain other work items as well, representing all the things a team needs to do to advance their portion of the system.
+The Team Backlog contains user and enabler Stories that originate from the Program Backlog, as well as stories that arise locally from the team’s local context.
+It may include other work items as well, representing all the things a team needs to do to advance their portion of the system.

-While “backlog” seems to be a simple notion, there are a number of subtleties that create the power behind this simple construct.
+While ‘backlog’ seems to be a simple notion, there are some critical concepts behind it, for example:

-- It truly contains all things.
-If a thing is in there, it might get done.
-If it isn’t there, there is no chance that it will get done.
+- Indeed, it contains all things.
+If an item is in there, it might get done.
+If it isn’t, there is no chance that it will get done.

-- It’s a list of “want to do” items, not a commitment.
-Items can be estimated (preferable) or not, but neither case implies a specific time commitment as to when any of them will be done.
+- It’s a list of ‘want to do’ items, not a commitment.
+Items can be estimated (preferable) or not, but neither case implies a specific time commitment for completion.

-- It has a single owner—the team’s Product Owner.
-This protects the team from the problem of multiple stakeholders, each with potentially divergent views of what’s important.
+- It has a single owner—the Product Owner—who protects the team from the problem of multiple stakeholders, each with potentially divergent views of what’s important.

-- All team members can enter stories that they think are important into the backlog.
+- All team members can enter stories into the backlog.

-- It contains User Stories, Enabler Stories, and “improvement stories,” which are those stories that capture the results of the team’s Iteration Retrospective.
+- It contains user and enabler stories, and improvement stories, which are those stories that capture the results of the team’s Iteration Retrospective.

-The Team Backlog is a simple and unifying construct, and one that conveniently hides some of the complexity of Agile at scale.
-Figure 1 illustrates a view of the team backlog, with its three primary input sources.
+The team backlog conveniently hides some of the complexity of Agile at scale.
+Figure 1 illustrates a view of the team backlog with its three primary input sources.

-The Program Backlog consists of upcoming Features that are planned to be delivered by an Agile Release Train (ART).
-During PI Planning, the features that are planned for the Program Increment (PI) are broken into Stories and tentatively allocated to individual upcoming Iterations in the team backlog.
+The program backlog consists of upcoming features that are planned to be delivered by an ART.
+During Program Increment (PI) Planning, the candidate features for the PI are split into stories by the teams and tentatively scheduled into upcoming Iterations in the team backlog.

-Teams on the ART are not islands, and their backlogs will reflect certain stories that are in support of other teams’ and the ART’s PI Objectives.
-These can include research and estimating spikes for features, Capabilities and even Epics, stories to reflect team dependencies, and other external commitments.
+Teams in the ART are not islands, and their backlogs will contain some stories that support other teams’ work and the ART’s PI Objectives.
+These can include spikes for research and estimation of features, Capabilities, and even Epics.

-The team has its own context as well.
-In addition to the stories needed to fulfill features, the team typically has a backlog of local stories representing new functionality, refactors, defects, research Spikes, and other technical debt.
-These latter must also be identified, written as enabler stories, which are estimated, and prioritized like user stories.
+In addition to the stories needed to fulfill features, the team typically has a backlog of local stories representing new functionality, refactors, defects, research, and other technical debt.
+These are written as enabler stories, which are estimated, and prioritized like user stories.

 Optimizing Value Delivery and System Health with Capacity Allocation

-Once that decision is made, the teams still need to select the highest-priority backlog items from each “slice” to implement in each iteration.
+The PO in collaboration with the teams select the highest-priority backlog items for each ‘slice’ to implement in an iteration.
 For stories that are committed to the program, sequencing is probably already predetermined by PI planning commitments.
-But for local stories, the Product Owner can sequence those using value/size, or even apply full WSJF where beneficial.
-In addition, to balance long-term product health and value delivery, the percentage allocation to each type can be changed over time (for example, for each PI).
+But for a specific team’s local stories, the PO can sequence those using ‘value/size’ or even apply full Weighted Shortest Job First (WSJF) where beneficial.
+Also, to balance long-term product health and value delivery, the percentage allocation to each type can be changed over time, typically done at PI boundaries.

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.